-- 1) For 2007, represents accrued compensation relating to awards of Performance Shares and the grant of fully vested restricted and unrestricted shares, both awarded during 2007.
-See footnote 10 to the Company's consolidated financial statements filed as Exhibit 13 to the Company's Annual Report on Form 10-K for the year ended December 31, 2007. - 2) Except for Ms. Skolits, no stock options were awarded to any named executive officer during 2006 or 2007.
-Amounts shown represent the final accrued compensation for stock options granted in 2005, which became fully vested in March of 2007, for all officers except Ms. Skolits and Mr. MacKenzie.
-For Mr. MacKenzie, the amount shown relates to options awarded in 2003.
-See the Company's 2007 proxy for details of the terms and assumptions used to value the 2005 and 2003 stock option awards.
-For Ms. Skolits' 2007 award, a Black-Scholes option pricing model was used to calculate the fair value of the award at the date of grant of September 17, 2007, with the following inputs: exercise price of \$20.50; expected term of five years; volatility of 42.03%; and a discount rate of 4.24%.
-This award vests in four equal tranches, with the first tranche vesting at the third anniversary of the grant date, and again on each of the three following anniversaries. - 3) The 2007 amounts were earned for 2007 performance and paid in February, 2008. - 4) For 2007, amounts shown represent the change in the qualified pension liability due to the passage of time only, as the qualified pension plan was frozen effectively at the end of 2006.
+1) For 2008, represents accrued compensation relating to awards of Performance Shares granted in 2007, while for 2007, represents accrued compensation relating to awards of Performance Shares and of fully vested restricted and unrestricted shares.
+For each of 2008 and 2007, the amounts shown represent amounts recognized in that year under SFAS 123R, other than the exclusion of any estimate of forfeitures relating to service-based vesting.
+See footnote 10 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2008.

+2) Except for Ms. Skolits, no stock options were awarded to any named executive officer during 2006, 2007 or 2008.
+Amounts shown for 2007 represent the final accrued compensation for stock options granted in 2005, which became fully vested in March of 2007, for all officers except Ms. Skolits and Mr. MacKenzie.
+For Mr. MacKenzie, the amounts shown for 2007 and 2008 relate to options awarded in 2003.
+For Ms. Skolits, amounts shown for 2007 and 2008 relate to options awarded in 2007.
+Amounts shown represent amounts recognized in that year under SFAS 123R, other than the exclusion of any estimate of forfeitures relating to service-based vesting.
+See footnote 10 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2008 for details of the terms and assumptions used to value the 2007, 2005 and 2003 stock option awards.

+- 3) Amounts for each year were earned for performance in that year and were paid in the first fiscal quarter of the following year. - 4) For 2008 and 2007, amounts shown represent the change in the qualified pension liability due to the passage of time and changes in discount rates, as the qualified pension plan was frozen effectively at the end of 2006.
 For 2006, the amounts shown primarily reflect the one-time change in discount rate, and certain other assumptions, resulting from the Company's decision, taken in November 2006, to freeze both the qualified and non-qualified retirement plans.
-Refer to footnote 9 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007, for additional details on the assumptions used in the valuation of the Company's retirement plans. - 5) Amounts for 2007 consist of employer and matching contributions to the Company's 401(k) plan and employer contributions to the Supplemental Executive Retirement Plan for each named officer; for Mr. French and Mr. Ferguson, payouts for excess accumulated paid time off; and for Ms. Skolits, \$40,000 to assist her in relocating to Shenandoah County, Virginia.
+See footnote 9 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2008 for additional details on the assumptions used in the valuation of the Company's retirement plans. - 5) Amounts for 2008 consist of employer and matching contributions to the Company's 401(k) plan and employer contributions to the Supplemental Executive Retirement Plan for each named officer; and for Mr. French, Mr. Ferguson and Mr. Pirtle, payouts for excess accumulated paid time off.
+Amounts for 2007 consist of employer and matching contributions to the Company's 401(k) plan and employer contributions to the Supplemental Executive Retirement Plan for each named officer; for Mr. French and Mr. Ferguson, payouts for excess accumulated paid time off.
+Amounts for 2007 consist of employer and matching contributions to the Company's 401(k) plan and employer contributions to the Supplemental Executive Retirement Plan for each named officer; for Mr. French and Mr. Ferguson, payouts for excess accumulated paid time off; and for Ms. Skolits, \$40,000 to assist her in relocating to Shenandoah County, Virginia.